 Once we’re done with updating our exchange rate dates, we’ll click the blue SAVE button to save our changes.

-Now, whenever we create a multi-currency invoice or bill between March 16th and March 31st, BigTime will use 0.7 as the exchange rate.
+Now, whenever we create a multi-currency invoice or bill before March 31st, BigTime will use 0.7 as the exchange rate.
 After March 31st, that exchange rate will no longer be used, and BigTime will instead pull the second exchange rate of 0.9.
 We can continue to add as many exchange rate rows as our firm needs.